Pratikpant2020/Comprehensive-analysis-of-Gym-membership-and-Gym-members-exercise/README.md

    1. Clean datasets using Pandas (handling missing values, correcting data types).

-   2. Merge these two datasets on common attributes and calculate new values such as average calories burn.
+   2. Merge these two datasets on common attributes and calculate new values such as average days per week .

 ## IV.
 Data Analysis and Visualization

   ### Visualizations

-   1. Create at least three visualizations using Matplotlib or Seaborn, such as:Line plots for calories burned.
+   1. Create at least three visualizations using Matplotlib or Seaborn, such as:barplots for calories burned.

    2. Develop a Tableau dashboard to present key insights interactively.